Spooky cookies and more Halloween tricks for celebrating with kids at home

-Due to the coronavirus pandemic, some communities are discouraging the traditional door-to-door candy runs, many haunted houses and festivals have been canceled or curtailed and even costume sales are down, but that doesn’t mean we can’t decorate and create spooky fun at home.
+Due to the coronavirus pandemic, some communities are discouraging the traditional door-to-door candy runs, many haunted houses and festivals have been canceled or curtailed, and even costume sales are down.
+But that doesn’t mean we can’t decorate and create spooky fun at home.

 With a full Saturday to play, why not let the kids create a Halloween party at home by making their own sweet treats?

 The Centers for Disease Control offer tips for low-risk activity ideas, including hosting a “Halloween scavenger hunt" outside, where children look for Halloween-themed items, like jack-o'-lanterns, and admire neighbors’ decorations; or inside where items are hidden around the house.
-[If you do plan to trick-or-treat, the CDC recommends “one-way trick-or-treating where individually wrapped goodie bags are lined up for families to grab and go while continuing to social distance (such as at the end of a driveway or at the edge of a yard).”]
+(If you do plan to trick-or-treat, the CDC recommends “one-way trick-or-treating where individually wrapped goodie bags are lined up for families to grab and go while continuing to social distance [such as at the end of a driveway or at the edge of a yard].”)

 And here’s a pro-tip: If your goal is to make your own treats, make sure some of the recipes you select are ones you already know will turn out well.
 We did that by turning to our Recipe Finder and spookifying cookies we knew we loved.

-We found Cornmeal and Cherry Thumbprint Cookies filled with cherry jam, and food stylist Lisa Cherkasky baked and then used red gel icing to add veins, turning them into creepy eyeballs.
+We found Cornmeal and Cherry Thumbprint Cookies filled with cherry jam, and food stylist Lisa Cherkasky baked them, then used red gel icing to add veins, turning them into creepy eyeballs.

-Make the recipe: Cornmeal and Cherry Chestnut Thumbprint Cookies
+Make the recipe: Cornmeal and Cherry Thumbprint Cookies

 She took fine-looking, slender Finnish Chestnut Fingers and remade them into witch’s fingers with the addition of a sliced almond for a fingernail.